Davey Johnstone: Career

 In 1990, Johnstone collaborated for the first time with lyricist Steve Trudell.
 With music and lyric in place, the two formed Warpipes, which included past and present Elton John band members Nigel Olsson on drums, Bob Birch on bass, Guy Babylon on keyboards, along with Billy Trudel as vocalist.
 In 1991, Warpipes released their only album, Holes in the Heavens, on the label Artful Balance Records.
-When Artful Balance Records folded, this album was re-released on Bridge Recordings.
-The album title was changed to simply "Warpipes" and the song line-up was altered slightly.
+When Artful Balance Records folded, Bridge Recordings released an eponymous album (with cover-art showing a space in the name: "War Pipes") which included all bar "Satellite City" from the "Holes..." album.
+The track order was also changed and three new tracks included: "Little Persuader", "Dust On My Boots" and "One Love True".
+Additionally, some of the tracks from the "Holes..." album were edited with consequent duration changes.

 In 1991, Johnstone produced Addison Steel's Stormy Blue in which he played guitar, mandolin, sitar, and banjo, and performed vocals.
-Co-producer Guy Babylon joined with keyboard arrangements, alongside drummer Nigel Olsson and Billy Trudell adding percussion and vocals respectively.
+Co-producer Guy Babylon joined with keyboard arrangements, alongside drummer Nigel Olsson and Billy Trudel adding percussion and vocals respectively.

 In 1996, Johnstone released an instructional guitar video titled Davey Johnstone: Star Licks Master Sessions for Star Licks Productions, in which he plays a wide variety of John classics, joined by Billy Trudel on vocals and Bob Birch on bass.
 In 1997, while on tour with John, Johnstone and then Elton John bandmate and former Hellecasters guitarist John Jorgenson spent much of their off time creating Crop Circles, an album of acoustic instrumentation released in 1998.

 On 10 June 2009, Johnstone played a landmark 2000th show as a member of the Elton John Band at the SECC in Glasgow, Scotland.
 He is currently serving as John's musical director, in addition to his guitar work, playing along with Nigel Olsson and John Mahon; he also performed with Bob Birch before Birch's death in August 2012.

 In 2014, he played on "Belle Fleur" and "If You Were My Love" from Stevie Nicks' album 24 Karat Gold: Songs from the Vault.
 He knew Nicks from when he played guitar on several songs from her 1981 album Bella Donna.

-On 1 October 2019, Johnstone performed his 3000th show with Elton John at the first of two Farewell Yellow Brick Road tour stops at the SaskTel Centre in Saskatoon, Saskatchewan.
+On 1 October 2019, Johnstone performed his 3,000th show with Elton John at the first of two Farewell Yellow Brick Road tour stops at the SaskTel Centre in Saskatoon, Saskatchewan.

+On 25 June 2023, Johnstone performed with Elton John at the Glastonbury Festival.
+The set was one of the headline acts and was billed as John's last live UK performance.

 Personal life

 Johnstone lives in Los Angeles with his wife.
-He has seven children.
+The couple has seven children.